racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/FormWizardPractical.md

 @metadata tagstring=form wizard create structure

 [tasklet]: #/Overview/Tasklets
-[pyappdir]: #/PyLabsApps/Introduction
+[pyappdir]: #/PylabsApps/Introduction
-[actiontasklet]: #/PyLabsApps/ActionTasklet
+[actiontasklet]: #/PylabsApps/ActionTasklet
-[formapi]: #/PyLabsApps/FormWizard
+[formapi]: #/PylabsApps/FormWizard
-[modeling]: #/PyLabsApps/Modeling
+[modeling]: #/PylabsApps/Modeling
 [api]:  #/api/Home
-[wizardapi]: #/PyLabsApps/WizardApi
+[wizardapi]: #/PylabsApps/WizardApi

 #Creating Forms and Wizards

-In the PyLabs 5 framework, wizards are used to execute actions on a certain Root Object.
+In the Pylabs 5 framework, wizards are used to execute actions on a certain Root Object.
 As most of the functionality, wizards can also be defined by writing a simple tasklet.
 Wizards are the way to make highly interactive windows which result in executing one or more cloudAPI calls.

 Wizards should only use the cloudAPI to fetch required information and to execute actions.

-The wizard dialect is fully integrated in the PyLabs framework.
+The wizard dialect is fully integrated in the Pylabs framework.
 The main entry point to define wizards is located at `q.gui.form`.

 ##General Structure of a Form/Wizard Tasklet